-Mr Karsten argues that there was nevertheless an agreement between the parties in the B case that the mother would not take the child out of the jurisdiction except for short periods.
-The father's evidence is that the mother promised that she would not take N to Ireland and that is why he agreed to the prohibited steps order being discharged.
+Mr. Karsten argues that there was nevertheless an agreement between the parties in the B. case that the mother would not take the child out of the jurisdiction except for short periods.
+The father's evidence is that the mother promised that she would not take N. to Ireland and that is why he agreed to the prohibited steps order being discharged.
 The mother's evidence is that she told the court that she wanted to go back to Ireland for holidays.
 At that time she had no plans to return to live there.
 It was after this that she was given her own local authority accommodation.
 It was only in October that her plans changed because of her father's stroke and the father's behaviour towards her.

-Mr Karsten points out that under Art 3 rights of custody can arise 'by reason of an agreement having legal effect under the law of [the State of the child's habitual residence]'.
-The French text refers to 'un accord en vigueur'.
-Professor Perez-Vera's report explains, at para 70, that having 'legal effect' (etre en vigueur) was substituted for the earlier phrase having 'the force of law' (avoir force de loi):
+Mr. Karsten points out that under article 3 of the Hague Convention of 1980 rights of custody can arise "by reason of an agreement having legal effect under the law of [the state of the child's habitual residence]."
+The French text refers to "un accord en vigueur."
+Professor P rez-Vera's Explanatory Report to the Convention (1993) explains, at p.
+447, para.
+70,that having legal effect" (tre en vigueur) was substituted for the earlier phrase having "the force of law" (avoir force de loi):

-'As regards the definition of agreement which has "legal effect" in terms of a particular law, it seems that there must be included within it any sort of agreement which is not prohibited by such a law and which may provide a basis for presenting a legal claim to the competent authorities.'
+"As regards the definition of an agreement which has 'legal effect' in terms of a particular law, it seems that there must be included within it any sort of agreement which is not prohibited by such a law and which may provide a basis for presenting a legal claim to the competent authorities."

-I find it quite impossible to spell out of the known facts and affidavit evidence any such 'agreement' as is contended for by Mr Karsten.
-No undertakings were given to the court and no agreements were recited in the order.
+I find it quite impossible to spell out of the known facts and affidavit evidence any such "agreement" as is contended for by Mr. Karsten.
+No undertakings were given to the court and no agreement was recited in the order.
 There is no correspondence or other evidence to support it other than the affidavits in these proceedings.
 In those affidavits, the father gives one explanation for the discharge of the prohibited steps orders and the mother gives another.
-This made it very difficult for Mr Karsten to spell out the precise terms of the agreement.
+This made it very difficult for Mr. Karsten to spell out the precise terms of the agreement.
 I cannot therefore find as a fact that any such agreement existed.

-Even if I had done so, I would have had difficulty in bringing it even within the wide definition given by Professor Perez-Vera.
-The common law does not permit parents to surrender their parental responsibilities (and see also s 2(9) of the 1989 Act), nor does it recognise or enforce private agreements about the upbringing of children.
-It regards such agreements as contrary to public policy (see Barnardo v McHugh [1891] AC 388, [1891-4] All ER Rep 825, see also A v C [1985] FLR 445).
-It cannot be suggested, therefore, that any such agreement could be enforced.
+Even if I had done so, I would have had difficulty in bringing it even within the wide definition given by Professor P rez-Vera.
+The common law does not permit parents to surrender their parental responsibilities (and see also section 2(9) of the Children Act 1989) nor does it recognise or enforce private agreements about the upbringing of children.
+It regards such agreements as contrary to public policy: see Barnardo v.
+McHugh [1891] A.C.
+388; see also A. v.
+C.[1985] F.L.R.
+445. It cannot be suggested, therefore, that any such agreement could be enforced.
 But neither does it provide a basis for presenting a legal claim to the competent authorities.
 The father could at any time have applied for parental responsibility or prohibited steps orders: his basis for doing so would have been his relationship to the child rather than any alleged agreement with the mother.
-Of course, had they earlier made a parental responsibility agreement under s 4 of the 1989 Act, that would have been an excellent example of rights of custody arising from an agreement having legal effect in our law.
+Of course, had they earlier made a parental responsibility agreement under section 4 of the Children Act 1989, that would have been an excellent example of rights of custody arising from an agreement having legal effect in our law.